StreetScienceCommunity/StreetScienceCommunity.github.io/_events/2018-11-10-first_workshop.md

 At the end we quickly check the purity with a spectrophotometer and freezed the DNA until library preparation

-*The details of the protocol we used can be found in this website: [DNA extraction protocol]({% link _protocols/beer-dna-extraction.md %}).*
+*The details of the extraction protocol we used can be found [here]({% link _protocols/beer-dna-extraction.md %}).*

 ## DNA sequencing

-During the DNA extracted, we started to play with the MinION with the installation of the Nanopore software and the test of flowcell.
+During the DNA extracted, we started to play with the MinION with the installation of the Nanopore software and ran a functional test of the flowcell.
 We then did the library preparation: preparation of the DNA for sequencing.

 {% include four_central_image.html
   image1_path="/images/events/2018-11-10-first_workshop/DSC_6857.jpg"